Choosing a child's last name

 You are getting married or entering into a civil partnership

 Are you getting married or entering into a registered partnership and have made the choice of the child's last name upon recognition?
 Then you can change the child's last name once.
-You can still choose the surname of the other parent.
-The child will then have the new surname from the moment the deed of name choice is made.
+You can still choose the surname of the other parent or a double surname.
+The child will then have the new last name from the moment the deed of name choice is made.

 Adoption